BastilleBSD/bastille/docs/chapters/subcommands/mount.rst

   [azkaban]:
   Added: /media/bar /usr/local/bastille/jails/azkaban/root/media/bar

-Notice the format can be /media/foo or simply media/bar.
-The leading slash is optional.
+Notice the JAIL_PATH format can be /media/foo or simply media/bar.
+The leading slash / is optional.
+The HOST_PATH howerver, must be the full path including the leading slash /.

 Syntax follows standard `/etc/fstab` format: